domRiddle/ASF/Setting-up.md

 ## Quick video setup

 For people that prefer watching over reading.
-Huge thanks to **[@GamingTaylor](https://www.youtube.com/channel/UCTjrsQgjZmBzYzWaAh0zI3Q)** for recording up-to-date video about ASF!

-### **[YouTube link](https://www.youtube.com/watch?v=gi2UjXtGWgc)**

 Please note that you should still refer to the wiki for further explanation or up-to-date setting up guide.
 While we consider YouTube video as a good material for actually showing how things are configured and launched, we can't easily update it when things are changed, so it should be a reference material only.
+If you care about detailed explanation, documentation and complete setup, then you should continue reading our **[OS-specific setup](https://github.com/JustArchi/ArchiSteamFarm/wiki/Setting-up#os-specific-setup)** instead.

+### **[YouTube link](https://www.youtube.com/watch?v=gi2UjXtGWgc)**

+Huge thanks to **[@GamingTaylor](https://www.youtube.com/channel/UCTjrsQgjZmBzYzWaAh0zI3Q)** for recording up-to-date video about ASF!

 ***